 Peter Barrett is a partner and focuses on investments in therapeutics that significantly improve patients’ quality of life.

 At Atlas Venture, Peter has been involved in the creation of several novel therapeutic and drug discovery platform companies.
 Peter leverages his background in corporate business development to provide strategic and negotiating guidance to his portfolio; he was instrumental in the sales of Stromedix to Biogen and Novamed to SciClone Pharmaceuticals (NASDAQ: SCLN).
-He is currently chairman of Obsidian Therapeutics, Synlogic, and Zafgen (NASDAQ: ZFGN), and also serves on the boards of Luc Therapeutics, InfaCare, and JenaValve.
+He is currently chairman of Cadent Therapeutics, Obsidian Therapeutics, Synlogic, and Zafgen (NASDAQ: ZFGN), and also serves on the board of JenaValve.
 Peter was previously on the boards of past Atlas companies Alnylam (ALNY), Harbour Antibodies, Momenta (MNTA), SciClone Pharmaceuticals (NASDAQ: SCLN), Sirion Therapeutics (acquired by Alcon and Bausch & Lomb), Vitae Pharmaceuticals (NASDAQ: VTAE), and Archemix (acquired by Baxter).

 Prior to joining Atlas in 2002, Peter was co-founder, executive vice president, and chief business officer of Celera Genomics.
 Within two years of its founding, Celera announced the first successful sequencing of the human genome.
 Peter helped launch Celera as a publicly traded entity in 1999.
 He led Celera’s strategic alliances and acquisitions, and participated in raising nearly $1 billion in capital for the company.